 3 Shortcode

-You can copy the shortcode that is available here and paste it inside your content.
+You can copy the shortcode that is available here and paste it into your content.

 4 URL